GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

 [`<input webkitdirectory>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-webkitdirectory)
 attribute.
 Apart from that, everything else works the same as above.
-Despite its vendor-prefixed name that suggests it is implemented only for WebKit-based browsers (inherited by Blink-based browsers like Chrome or the new Edge), `webkitdirectory` is also usable in the legacy EdgeHTML-based Edge as well as in Firefox.
+Despite its vendor-prefixed name,
-Yeah, I know… 🙄
+`webkitdirectory` is not only usable in Chromium and WebKit browsers, but also in the legacy EdgeHTML-based Edge as well as in Firefox.

 ### Saving (rather: downloading) files